Mughees2001/Teen-Patti/README.md

 Develop a Teen Patti game using MERN stack (MongoDB, Express.js, React, Node.js) with TypeScript for a programming course.

 ## Technical Requirements
-- MERN Stack: MongoDB, Express.js, React, Node.js.
+- MERN Stack: Express.js, React, Node.js.
 - Socket.IO for real-time communication.
 - TypeScript for front-end and back-end.